Pete Davidson: Comedy style

 Davidson has been praised for basing his comedy on his own life and employing aspects of his life that have been likened to "a series of brutal truths and vulgar confessions" which make him relatable to audiences.
 He touches upon topics such as marijuana, sex, and relationships.
 He talks about incidents from his awkward high school experiences to living in a dormitory during his brief stint at St. Francis College.
 He jokes about highly sensitive subjects, including the loss of his father during the September 11 attacks.
 He says he finds that it empowers him to address the feeling of powerlessness that experiencing such tragedy at a young age inflicted upon him.
-He is a fan of the Harry Potter franchise and has incorporated that material into his comedy work as well.

 Personal life

 In October 2015, Davidson lived in Brooklyn Heights, New York.
 In 2019, he lived in Staten Island with his mother in a home they purchased together.
 In April 2021, he moved into his own residence in Staten Island.
-In February 2022, Davidson announced plans to move from Staten Island to Brooklyn.
-Davidson is godfather of Leo, the son of fellow comedian and friend Ricky Velez.
-He is close friends with Seattle Mariners pitcher Matthew Festa, where they were classmates together at St. Joseph by the Sea High School.
+In February 2022, Davidson announced plans to move from Staten Island to Brooklyn to be closer to work.
+Davidson is the godfather of Leo, the son of fellow comedian and friend Ricky Velez.
+He is close friends with Seattle Mariners pitcher Matthew Festa; the two were classmates at St. Joseph by the Sea High School.

-By August 2018, Davidson had over 40 tattoos, including on his arms, legs, chest, hands, and neck.
-Davidson has his father's firefighter badge number, 8418, tattooed on his left arm.
-During a May 2021 interview, he indicated that he was having some of them removed.
+Davidson once had many tattoos, but had had about 200 removed by 2025, "trying to clean slate it, trying to be an adult", though he said he intended to keep two or three.

-Davidson supported Hillary Clinton in the 2016 U.S. presidential election, and on December 5, 2017, he stated on his Instagram account that he got a tattoo on his leg of Clinton, whom he called his "hero", a "badass", and "one of the strongest people in the universe".
-Clinton herself thanked Davidson for the compliment, joking: "This makes it significantly less awkward that I've had a Pete Davidson tattoo for years."
+Davidson supported Hillary Clinton in the 2016 U.S. presidential election, and on December 5, 2017, he wrote on his Instagram account that he got a tattoo on his leg of Clinton, whom he called his "hero", a "badass", and "one of the strongest people in the universe".
+Clinton thanked Davidson, joking: "This makes it significantly less awkward that I've had a Pete Davidson tattoo for years."
 He supported Joe Biden in the 2020 U.S. presidential election.

-In January 2022, Davidson and fellow SNL colleague Colin Jost bought a decommissioned Staten Island ferry with plans to convert it into a comedy club.
+In 2023, Davidson and fellow SNL comedian Colin Jost purchased a decommissioned Staten Island Ferry boat.
+The ferry was used in the film Screamboat.